oabragh/snowcodes/README.md

 And i spent a few hours (4h actually) to make among-us working..

 Tomorrow i'll make `/bigrat` command and other economy commands!

+# Day 5:
+I added amongies emojis to buttons in `/among-us`, it looks better now!!
+Annnd i added `/bigrat`.. well it worked in the server but not in my machine.

+I havent added more economy commands yet so i focus on those tomorrow.